 Big Berkey Gravity-Fed Water Filter

-Being a countertop gravity water filter system, the Big Berkey requires no installation or connection to your water line.
-You just set it up on your counter, remove the packaging, clip the filters in place and add your water.
+- Like many gravity water filters, the Big Berkey requires no installation and is easy to set up: just place it on your countertop, remove the packaging, attach the filters in place, and add your water.

 Read the full review: Big Berkey Review